Donald Howard Travel Scholarship

 The merit of an applicant’s proposed presentation will not be a factor in allocating funds; the committee will assume that any paper or presentation accepted by the program committee has merit.

-Applicants should indicate their academic affiliation and place within their degree program (second year MA, ABD, etc.) In a short statement (about 300 words), they should
+Applicants should indicate their academic affiliation and place within their degree program (second year MA, ABD, etc.) A short statement (about 300 words), should include the following:

 - Describe the nature of their project, its relation to their ongoing research, and their likely date for completing their degree;